Working tools of the future

 Tablets without a future?

-But how does the implement of the future look exactly?
-The British market research firm Vanson Bourne has addressed this question by asking 500 UK CIOs.
-47 percent of them dream of a paperless office, although today's businesses tend to print more than less.
+But what exactly will the work equipment of the future look like?
+The British market research company Vanson Bourne looked at this question and asked 500 British CIOs.
+47 percent dream of a paperless office, even though companies today print more rather than less.

-The fixed-line telephone, say the CIOs, will soon disappear from the offices.
-Even the classic desktop PC, they write no longer too long life.
-But even iPad and tablets seem to be no alternative for many: 24 percent of respondents believe that iPad and Co will lose importance in the coming years.
+Fixed line telephones, the CIOs say, will soon disappear from offices.
+They also no longer attribute an excessively long lifespan to the classic desktop PC.
+But even iPad and tablets do not seem to be an alternative for many: 24 percent of those surveyed believe that iPad and Co will lose importance in the coming years.

 Conclusion: Mary Poppins sends greetings